 by Steven Doyle

-Today is National Cheeseburger Day and we have been planning for this day since January dining on over 125 burgers in anticipation of today’s list.
+Today is National Cheeseburger Day and we have been planning for this day since for quite a while in anticipation of today’s list.
 So many burgers were consumed that we decided to break the list apart in two categories.
 This list will have burger restaurants, and a second list will involved restaurants that have burgers but not as their main offering.

 This said, let us begin in no particular order, except for the first burger which we consider our favorite in the Dallas area.